maestro-performance/maestro-java/extra/kubernetes/README.md

     kubectl create configmap test-scripts --from-file=../../maestro-test-scripts/src/main/groovy/singlepoint

 Each test case is run by creating a configmap with the parameters for the test, and creating the pod that runs the client and collects the reports.
-The reports are stored in a persistent volume that you can access after running the client.
+The reports are stored in a pod volume that you can access through a sidecar container after running the client.

-To create the persistence:

-    kubectl apply -f client/pvc.yaml

 To run a test: